Doom has a story? Really?

 The author of a number of well-known fantasy/horror novels has been signed up to help pen the plot for Doom 4.
 It’s been known for some time that the game’s original creator, Id Software, had planned to make a fourth installment in the first-person shooter series.
-But the firm’s kept mum about the latest incarnation’s storyline …
+But the firm’s kept mum about the latest incarnation’s …

 Doom has a story?
 Really?